Więcbork: History

-Sępólno County was invaded and annexed by Nazi Germany in 1939, and the town now became part of Landkreis Zempelburg, under the name Vandsburg.
-During the German invasion, the Einsatzgruppe IV entered the town on to commit atrocities against Poles.
+During the joint German-Soviet invasion of Poland, which started World War II in September 1939, Więcbork was invaded by Nazi Germany.
+During the invasion, the Einsatzgruppe IV entered the town to commit atrocities against Poles.
+The town was annexed by Germany, and included within the Landkreis Zempelburg (district) under the name Vandsburg.
 During the German occupation, Poles were subject to persecutions, mass arrests, expulsions and massacres.
 Numerous Poles were imprisoned in a concentration camp in Radzim and in a prison established by the Selbstschutz in Sępólno Krajeńskie, and later murdered there or deported to other Nazi concentration camps.
 Mass arrests of Poles were carried out from September 1939.
 In 1945 the town was restored to Poland.

 Number of inhabitants by years

+Neighbourhoods

+Więcbork is divided into the following neighbourhoods: Stare Miasto (Old Town), Korea, Lupinek, Plebanka, Osiedle BOWiD, Osiedle Piastowskie, Osiedle Słoneczne, Osiedle Tartaczne.

 Sports

 Grom Więcbork sports club is based in Więcbork, with football, athletics, weightlifting, chess and duplicate bridge sections.